vishalraj55/cinevoxa/README.md

 CineVoxa is a modern movie discovery web application designed to deliver a visually refined and cinematic browsing experience.
 Built with React and Tailwind CSS, the project focuses on clean UI architecture, responsive design, and performance-oriented frontend development.

-The application emphasizes presentation quality and design consistency, making it well-suited as a frontend portfolio project.

 ---